DougyShy/Tech-Blog/README.md

  - The user will be able to view blogs, create blogs if logged in, and (in the works: comment) on blogs
  - The user will be able to add and delete blogs

- - (FUTURE DEV) - Everything is up and running except for COMMENT functionality
+ - (UPDATE) - Comments can now be created and deleted by the user on blogs

- - (FUTURE DEV) - This app has little to no error control implemented at this point with respect to user input (short of SQL defaults)
+ - (FUTURE DEV) - This app has little to no error control implemented at this point with respect to user input (short of SQL defaults).
+However, security modules have been applied to sessions, passwords, and authorization.

-Here is a link to a function, deployed application ** HEROKU WAS NOT WORKING **
+Here is a link to a functional, deployed application: https://tech-blog-mod-14-b33ea592c917.herokuapp.com/

 ## License